-Even this morning, the pastor preached a sermon on the importance of good theology.
-He said, “Years ago, I only knew that much about God and therefore, I could only worship that much of Him.
-But over years of study, my knowledge of Him has grown to this much and I can now worship this much more of him!”
+Even this morning, the pastor preached about the importance of good theology.
+He said, “Years ago, I only knew that much about God.
+Therefore, I could worship only that much of him.
+But over years of study, my knowledge of him has grown to this much.
+So now I can worship this much more of him!”

-So what I told the kid at the gym was just that: Let your heart follow your head.
+So when the student at the gym said, “I don’t feel God,” here’s how I responded: Let your heart follow your head.
 You’re in a good place, and the emotion will come when the time is right.
-Don’t force it and don’t think you’re broken if you don’t feel the way everyone else does.
-In fact, I would argue that there is danger in being led spiritually by your emotions.
+Don’t force it, and don’t think you’re broken if you don’t feel the way everyone else does.
+In fact, I would argue it’s dangerous to let your emotions lead you spiritually.

 Of course, a good balance is necessary.
 But as I write in the Dumbing Down article, I see most Americans swinging far toward emotion and experience more than knowledge and truth.
 The notion of having a magnificent emotional rollercoaster of a worship service is very new to the Christian faith.
 That concept emerged in just the past couple hundred years.
 Does that mean for the first 1,700 years of her existence the church was doing it wrong?
 Or maybe we who are is off track.

 Have you been saying, “I can’t feel God”?
 You’re not alone.
 Many heroes of the faith felt very distant from God most of their lives.
 This includes the author of most of the Psalms.
 King David wrote, “My God, my God, why have you forsaken me?”
 And Jesus repeated those words as he suffered on the cross.